nus-unix-workshop/2021-s1/docs/vim-intro.md

 :r! <command>
 ```
 ++colon++ triggers the `vim` command line.  ++r++ ask `vim` to read something and paste it into the current cursor location.
 At this point, you can pass in, for instance, another file name.
 But here, we enter
-++exclaim++, which tells `vim` to run a shell.
+++exclam++, which tells `vim` to run a shell.
 We then pass the `command` to the shell.
 Whatever the command writes to the standard output, will be read and inserted into `vim`.

 Want to insert today's date?
 ```